holepunchto/pear-docs/hp-docs/quick-start.md

 In the HyperDHT, peers are identified by a public key, not by an IP address.
 If you know someone's public key, you can connect to them regardless of where they're located, even if they move between different networks.

-  ℹ️ Hyperswarm's holepunching will fail if both the client peer and the server peer are on randomizing NATs, in which case the connection must be relayed through a third peer.
+  ℹ️: Hyperswarm's holepunching will fail if both the client peer and the server peer are on randomizing NATs, in which case the connection must be relayed through a third peer.
 Hyperswarm does not do any relaying by default.

   For example, Keet implements its own relaying system wherein other call participants can serve as relays -- the more participants in the call, the stronger overall connectivity becomes.